 where nq is the number of quarks, and nq is the number of antiquarks.

 The baryon number is a conserved quantum number in all particle reactions.
 The term conserved means that the sum of the baryon number of all incoming particles is the same as the sum of the baryon numbers of all particles resulting from the reaction.
 A slight asymmetry in the laws of physics allowed baryons to be created in the Big Bang.

 Law of Conservation of Baryon Number

 In analyzing nuclear reactions, we apply the many conservation laws.
-Nuclear reactions are subject to classical conservation laws for, momentum, angular momentum, and energy (including rest energies).
-Additional conservation laws, not anticipated by classical physics, are electric charge, lepton number and baryon number.
-Certain of these laws are obeyed under all circumstances, others are not.
+Nuclear reactions are subject to classical conservation laws for momentum, angular momentum, and energy (including rest energies).
+Additional conservation laws not anticipated by classical physics are electric charge, lepton number, and baryon number.
+Certain of these laws are obeyed under all circumstances, and others are not.

 The sum of the baryon number of all incoming particles is the same as the sum of the baryon numbers of all particles resulting from the reaction.

 For example, the following reaction has never been observed: